CLOSE X

 people outside a synagogue with a map of prague

-On your walking tour of Prague you’ll see it’s a beautiful area today.
-It was, however, razed at the end of the 19th century after many Jews left and it became a slum.
+On your walking tour of Prague, you’ll see that the Quarter is a beautiful area today.
+It was, however, razed at the end of the 19th century after many Jews left, and it became a slum.
 It was replaced with a bourgeois district, preserving only four synagogues.

 One is the Maisel Synagogue, a few blocks north of Town Hall, with a collection of Jewish silverwork.
 Further up the street are the Jewish Town Hall and the 13th-century Old-New Synagogue (Staronová synagóga).
 It’s the oldest in Europe and is still used for religious services.

 Nearby is the Old Jewish Cemetery.
-First used in the 15th century, it was one of the few places available for burial of Prague’s Jews.
-When it ran out of room graves were added on top of one another.
-Today it’s estimated that about 200,000 are buried here, even though the final burial place took place in 1787.
+First used in the 15th century, it was one of the few places available for the burial of Prague’s Jews.
+When it ran out of room, graves were added on top of one another.
+Today, it’s estimated that about 200,000 are buried here, even though the final burial place took place in 1787.

 man looking at a map of Prague